Suomenlinna: History

-The Swedish era
+Swedish era

 Background

 Early on in the Great Northern War, Russia took advantage of Swedish weakness in Ingria (sv: Ingermanland) and captured the area near the Neva River as well as the Swedish forts, Nyen and Nöteborg, built to protect it.
 In 1703, Peter the Great founded his new capital, Saint Petersburg, in that easternmost corner of the Gulf of Finland.
 In the approach to it he built the fortified naval base of Kronstadt.
 Russia soon became a maritime power and a force to be reckoned with in the Baltic Sea.
 The situation posed a threat to Sweden, which until that time had been the dominant power in the Baltic.
 This was visibly demonstrated by the use of naval forces in the Russian capture of Viborg in 1710.
 The main Swedish naval base at Karlskrona was too far to the south to meet Sweden's new needs for its navy in the 18th century, which often resulted in Swedish ships reaching the coast of Finland only after Russian ships and troops had either started or completed their spring campaigns.

 The lack of coastal defenses was keenly felt with Russian landings in Helsingfors in the spring of 1713 and the Swedish failure to blockade the Hanko Peninsula in 1714.
 A Russian naval campaign against the Swedish coast towards the end of the Great Northern War further outlined the need to develop Finnish coastal defenses.
 Immediately after the war ended the first plans were set in motion in Sweden to construct an archipelago fleet and a base of operations for it in Finland.
 However, nothing with regard to Sveaborg took place until the end of Russo-Swedish War of 1741–1743.
 Fortifications were left unfinished at Hamina and Lappeenranta while Hämeenlinna was being built into a supply base.
 Lack of funds, unwillingness to devote funds for defending Finland, and the belief (arising just before the war) that Russia would be pushed away from the Baltic Sea were the main causes for the lack of progress.

-The following Russo-Swedish War of 1741–1743, which quickly turned from a Swedish attack into a Russian occupation of Finland, again underlined the importance of developing fortifications in Finland.
+The following Russo-Swedish War of 1741–1743, which quickly turned from a Swedish attack into a Russian invasion of Finland, again underlined the importance of developing fortifications in Finland.
 Lack of base of operations for naval forces made it difficult for the Swedish navy to operate in the area.
 Other European states were also concerned about developments regarding Russia, especially France, with whom Sweden had concluded a military alliance.
 After lengthy debate, the Swedish parliament decided in 1747 to both fortify the Russian frontier and establish a naval base at Helsingfors as a counter to Kronstadt.
 Augustin Ehrensvärd (1710–1772), a young lieutenant colonel, was given the responsibility of designing the fortresses and directing construction operations.